 This bright red sunset was seen from my favourite bar in Koh Chang: Sunset Bar.
 Given the name, it is one of the best places to watch the sunset on the island and this one didn’t disappoint.

-I distinctly remember gazing out towards the horizon, lost in my thoughts as I heard backpackers in the distance eagerly discussing Adelaide hotel deals.
+I distinctly remember gazing out towards the horizon, lost in my thoughts as I heard backpackers in the distance eagerly discussing their upcoming trip to Australia.
 According to my original plans, I should have been in Australia on a Working Holiday Visa at that very moment.
 As I looked around, I smiled to myself.
 I definitely made the right decision to stay in Thailand.

 This golden sunset was the perfect way to end a day relaxing on the beach.
 Watching the silhouettes of fishing boats slowly making their way back to shore added to the feeling of tranquility.